Shetland Sheepdog Grooming Guide

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Shetland Sheepdogs have particular requirements based on their small size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Shetland Sheepdogs bring a small build, a heavy shedding pattern, and breed-specific health risk around collie eye anomaly and hip dysplasia — each of those shifts routine care in a different direction.

 Nail Care